timothysusanto/MNIST-with-Keras-99.7-/README.md

 # MNIST-with-Keras-99.7-
-THE MNIST DATABASE  of handwritten digits Yann LeCun, Courant Institute, NYU
+THE MNIST DATABASE  of handwritten digits Yann LeCun, Courant Institute, NYU Email me at tecknomart@yahoo.com if you need the MNIST_dataset.csv for train and test.

 1. Data pre-processing

 1.1.
 Load data

 1.2.
 Check shape, data type

 1.3.
 Extract xtrain, ytrain

 1.4.
 Mean and std of classes

 1.5.
 Check nuls and missing values

 1.6.
 Normalization

 1.7.
 Reshape

 1.8.
 One hot encoding of label

 1.9.
 Split training and validation sets

 2. CNN

 2.1.
 Define model architecture

 2.2.
 Compile

 2.3.
 Set other parameters

 2.5.
 Fit model